 - Attracting the right audience

-With so many benefits to content marketing, we’d say it’s definitely worth the effort, but there are still some things to consider.
+With so many benefits to content marketing, I’d say it’s definitely worth the effort, but there are still some things to consider.

 Is content marketing worth the effort for your business?